x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-public-folder.md

 # Restore a deleted public folder

+In some cases, you can restore a public folder that has been deleted.

-The public folders deleted by users or administrators are stored in the public folder dumpster located in `\NON_IPM_SUBTREE\DUMPSTER_ROOT`.
+Public folders that have been deleted by users or administrators are stored in the public folder dumpster located in `\NON_IPM_SUBTREE\DUMPSTER_ROOT`.
 The folders are preserved here until the time retention period is over.
 Any folders preserved in the public folder dumpster can be restored using EXO PowerShell.
 Restoring the public folder will restore all subfolders and items present in the folder.

 > [!NOTE]
 > The folders in the dumpster are permanently deleted after the retention period is over.
-Such folders cannot be restored.
+After a public folder is permanently deleted, it cannot be restored.

 ## Permissions required

-The user restoring the public folder must have the “Public Folders” role assigned.
-This role is assigned by default to users present in the “Organization Management” role group.
+The user restoring the public folder must have the "Public Folders" role assigned.
+This role is assigned by default to users present in the "Organization Management" role group.

 ## Restore a deleted public folder